shubhandu/FaceID-Magisk_module-RN4-mido/README.md

  -If found any other problems comment on the thread on [XDA](https://forum.xda-developers.com/redmi-note-4/how-to/enable-faceid-redmi-note-4mido-running-t3753423)

 ## Credits-
+ -oc01
-oc01, topjohnwu for creating the magisk and template for module.
+ -topjohnwu for creating the magisk and template for module.